PawseySC/pawsey-spack-config/examples/magnus_pascal/template_environment/README.md

 spack concretize -f

 # Install
-sg pawsey0001 -c spack install
+sg pawsey0001 -c "spack install"

 ## AT THE VERY END
 # Make a copy of important files (environment yaml, logs of failed builds)